cea-hpc/modules/doc/source/design/variants.rst

 - variant shortcuts could be used on the command-line or within modulefiles even if it is not recommended to use them in the latter case

     - as if user updates the ``variant_shortcut`` configuration option, it will broke underlying modulefiles using a de-configured shortcuts

+- module designation in collection does not use variant shortcuts

+    - when shortcut configuration is changed it should not impact collection definition

 Reporting